The Best Classic Homemade Stuffing

 This recipe does not use eggs since it uses stock for the moisture instead.

 However, you could add eggs to the mix.
+You will get a slightly crunchier stuffing.

 What is traditional poultry stuffing made of?